 Sunburns Can Damage Skin Collagen

-Regardless of your skin color, your use of sunscreen, and your intentions to not fall asleep and bake past well-done on the beach, we all have our moments where we end up having overexposed ourselves to UV.
-Panel C, above, shows what happens to a seed oil eater versus a seed oil avoider after one of those moments.
+Regardless of your skin color, your use of sunscreen, and your intentions to not fall asleep and bake past well-done on the beach, we all have our moments where we end up overexposing ourselves to UV.
+When this happens, we develop the red, hot, inflamed skin that is the hallmark of a sunburn.

-In panel C we see that inflammation induced by UV stimulates fibroblasts to release enzymes (bubbles) that react to the inflammatory injury.
-These enzymes break down your skin’s collagen as part of the inflammatory response.
+In panel C, above, we see that inflammation triggers enzyme release (shown as bubbles).
+These enzymes break down your skin’s collagen.
 The more inflammation you experience, the more enzyme gets released, and the more collagen gets damaged.
 Collagen makes or breaks how well you age.
 When your dermis has been doused in seed oils, you’re doomed to degenerate more of your precious, skin-supporting collagen.
 This brings us to panel D.

 Sunscreen is Never Going to Be As Good as a Natural Tan